ModMasterPro/DirectAdmin-Backup-Manager/README.md

   * DirectAdmin
   * PHP 5.6 or 7.1
   * ionCube Loader 10.2.0
+  * sshpass for remote backup
+  * lftp for FTP backup
   * Space for temporary files
   * Active or trial license Register for a free 30 day trial here